-Eligibility decisions will be sent by email based on the Exam Application Schedule and Notification Timeline posted on our website - https://ccmcertification.org/get-certified/certification/exam-application-and-window-timeline.
+Eligibility decisions will be sent by email based on the Exam Application Schedule and Notification Timeline posted here on our website.

 Please read this carefully so you know when to expect notification about your application.

 INITIAL ELIGIBILITY

 The CCM examination is administered three times a year.
 Eligibility, once approved, is valid for the first available testing window.
 If you are unable or do not wish to take the exam in the first available testing window after your application is approved, you may defer only to the next exam window.
 If you wish to defer to the next exam window, you must pay a non-refundable fee (see fee schedule on last page).
 You may only defer one time, after which, if you have not taken your exam, you must submit a new application and pay all fees in place at that time.